arctern-io/arctern-bootcamp/nytaxi_en/README.md

 in_nyc_df.fare_amount.describe()
 ```

-The descriptive information about the travel cost of the filtered data is:
+The summarized travel cost information for the filtered data:

     count    192805.000000